adhearsion/electric_slide/README.markdown

 * How to handle Agent logout only from the phone?
 * Is there a way to get some kind of default MOH for Callers?
 * Example integrating with external presence events (like XMPP)
+* What other callbacks may be needed on QueuedCall and AgentCall?

 Example Queue
 -------------